 Once properly incorporated, it was time to fill jars, which can be pretty messy!
 Then it’s time for cleaning, capping, and labeling the lure jars.

 I had small issues with the first couple of batches, but eventually got the lure to a point where I’m confident in its ability to perform.
 It’s also much more costly than the initial formulation, but quality definitely comes at a cost.

 I think this will turn out to be a great call lure, not only for mustelids like marten and fisher, but for canines and other predatory furbearers as well.

 Want to try some of my long distance call lure on your trapline this season?
-Send me an email at firstname.lastname@example.org.
-I’ll give it to you at cost – all I ask for is your feedback on how the lure works for you.
+Send me an email at email@example.com for more information.